 Have you decided to go with Third-Party Maintenance (TPM) for all or some of your maintenance needs in your data center, but you don't know where to start your research to find the best independent support vendor?
 Then this blog series is for you.
-In the first installment (Part 1) of the series we discussed how important it is that the vendor of your choice supports multiple OEM brands.
+Your vendor's ability should support the needs of your data center.
+In the first installment (Part 1) of the series we discussed how important it is that the vendor of your choice supports multiple OEM brands..
 We discussed a single portal to manage all maintenance contracts.
-We also talked about questions surrounding parts availability and service level flexibility.
+We also talked about questions surrounding parts availability and service level flexibility (SLA).
 Today you'll learn the questions you should ask to gain clarity on your actual maintenance agreement.

 What Does the Support Process Actually Look Like?

 When researching TPM vendors it is important to understand exactly how the vendor will support your data center.
-So, if a problem occurs, getting it fixed as quickly as possible is the highest priority.
-This means taking into account the vendor's process to open a support ticket yourself to get the problem fixed?
+Everyone knows downtime in a data center is painful for your entire organization and other other organizations that may rely on your datacenter for their own businesses to run.
+If a problem occurs, getting it fixed as quickly as possible is the highest priority.
+It's important to evaluate the vendor's process to open a support ticket.
+Are you able to open one yourself to get the problem fixed or is it more complex than that?
 Is their process/system closed-loop meaning you have consist, real time access to the status of your support request?
 How long would it take to speak to an engineer?
 Do you have a direct contact?
+Are they always available?

 Is the Maintenance Agreement Simple to Understand and Manage?

 Maintenance agreements can be complex documents, but that complexity should correlate to the complexity of the data center itself.
+Be sure to read the fine print and trust your instincts if it feels like the's too much of it in your contract.
 If the maintenance service agreement seems overly convoluted or complicated, it may be hiding some hidden language that could alleviate some of the responsibility from the vendor and place it on your staff, instead.